BergQuester/v8tr.github.io/_drafts/2018-06-04-initialization-with-literals.md

 {% endhighlight %}

-Now the priority can be set with an integer as follows:
+Now you can set custom priorities with an integer:

 {% highlight swift linenos %}